Faith and Fear: The Origin of Superstitions

 Branding

-Within my design, I wanted to incorporate a zine‑like style, so I began bitmapping images to add texture and create a more tactile feel.
+Within my design, I wanted to incorporate a zine‑like style, so I halftoned images to add texture and create a more tactile feel.
 I limited each spread to two colors to maintain consistency while still allowing variation between sections.
 Every layout and color choice was carefully considered, with color serving as a symbol that references the history behind each superstition.
 The placement of the vellum pages was also intentional, designed to make the book more interactive and engaging as the reader flips through it.

 The Superstitions